logo_le strade del gusto.jpeg

 When it comes to oil, we are often distracted consumers, influenced by various elements such as packaging and color, price or territorial connection, and so we tend to choose one product over another without actually having the slightest idea of the organoleptic characteristics of the product we are buying.

 With this article, I would like to provide you with tools to learn how to understand the main characteristics of oil so that you can make a more informed choice of a quality product.
-To this end, I will describe step by step the stages for carrying out a sensory analysis of oil.
+To this end, I will describe to you step by step the stages for carrying out a sensory analysis of oil.

 Through sensory analysis, the organoleptic characteristics of the oil perceived by our senses are evaluated.